The National Debt keeps growing and growing, who will ever pay it?

 The US Treasuries provides funds to run our country.
-Often times there is not enough revenue to cover the national budget and the budget runs as a deficit.
-The deficit is covered by the government agreeing to owe the money, this is called the national debt. .
-With the national debt approaching $17 trillion it is important to understand why we have the debt and how it is going to be repaid.
+Often there is not enough revenue to cover the national budget, and the budget runs as a deficit.
+The deficit is covered by the government agreeing to owe the money, and this is called the national debt.
+With the national debt approaching $22 trillion it is crucial to understand why we have the debt and how it is going to be repaid.
 The simple answer is this: it probably will never be repaid, it has been and probably always be part of our American heritage.

 The obvious concern was how to pay off the debt left over from the war, who cares who has to pay….someone has to!

-Just think of it…a new country deeply in debt sells its obligations to a foreign power….sound familiar?
+Just think of it…a new country deeply in debt sells its obligations to a foreign power sound familiar?
 Why would France buy the debt?
 Napoleon was not yet in power and France was an industrial powerhouse with products for sale.
-By buying the debt, France gained an advantage over Great Britain in the form of docking rights and tariff relief.
+By purchasing the debt, France gained an advantage over Great Britain in the form of docking rights and tariff relief.

-We have a long history of borrowing form our trading partners.
-The question now of course is dealing with the massive number, $17 trillion.
-But think…think how much $80 million was in 1785 dollars….massive.
+We have a long history of borrowing from our trading partners.
+The question now, of course, is dealing with the massive number, $22 trillion.
+But think, think how much $80 million was in 1785 dollars, massive.

 So to convert this short lesson into our reality, over the past 227 years the safest possible place on Planet Earth to keep your money is in US Treasuries.

 This concept bridges to our economy and US Treasuries are the backbone of almost every safe place, banks, and insurance companies.
 People want safety and security.
 Insurance companies and banks provide that by using US Treasuries as the backbone of their investment portfolio.

 Premium gift for you for registering for my newsletter

 I am a member of Syndicated Columnists, a national organization committed to a fully transparent approach to money.